status-im/nim-bearssl/README.md

 * named after the function they simplify, but take advantage of types and overload support in Nim
 * help turn pointers and bytes into Nim types

+## Static linking

+If you'd like to statically link to a precompiled `libbearssl.a` library, define `-d:bearStaticLibPath=/path/to/libbearssl.a`.
+This will take advantage of BearSSL's "static linking model in which only algorithms that are actually used get pulled into the linked binary."

 ## Installation

 You can install the developement version of the library through nimble with the following command: